samuelbferraz/DuMato/README.md

 ## Datasets

 Some datasets are available in the *dataset* directory.
-Du to lack of space in github, the full set of datasets can be obtained in the following link: YYY
+Du to lack of space in github, the full set of datasets can be obtained in the following link: https://drive.google.com/file/d/1mTknrtvpF0OROG5JTsFNcOaIDD9fLb5M/view?usp=sharing

 ## Dictionaries

 Some dictionaries (needed for canonical relabeling on GPU) are available in the *dictionaries* directory.
-Due to the lack of space in github, the full set of dictionaries can be obtained in the following link: YYY.
+Due to the lack of space in github, the full set of dictionaries can be obtained in the following link: https://drive.google.com/file/d/1ZJJzqiLu6mGHuUTEBV9CLmEEhqCC58dD/view?usp=sharing.

 ## Executing applications
 Both applications (clique counting and motif counting) require the following arguments for execution: